PrivoraCore/Privora/doc/build-macos.md

 Running
 -------

-Firo Core is now available at `./src/firod`
+Privora Core is now available at `./src/privorad`

 Before running, it's recommended you create an RPC configuration file.

-    echo -e "rpcuser=bitcoinrpc\nrpcpassword=$(xxd -l 16 -p /dev/urandom)" > "/Users/${USER}/Library/Application Support/firo/firo.conf"
+    echo -e "rpcuser=privorarpc\nrpcpassword=$(xxd -l 16 -p /dev/urandom)" > "/Users/${USER}/Library/Application Support/privora/privora.conf"

-    chmod 600 "/Users/${USER}/Library/Application Support/firo/firo.conf"
+    chmod 600 "/Users/${USER}/Library/Application Support/privora/privora.conf"

-The first time you run firod, it will start downloading the blockchain.
+The first time you run privorad, it will start downloading the blockchain.
 This process could take several hours.

 You can monitor the download process by looking at the debug.log file:

-    tail -f $HOME/Library/Application\ Support/firo/debug.log
+    tail -f $HOME/Library/Application\ Support/privora/debug.log

 Other commands:
 -------

-    ./src/firod -daemon # Starts the Firo daemon.
+    ./src/privorad -daemon # Starts the Privora daemon.
-    ./src/firo-cli --help # Outputs a list of command-line options.
+    ./src/privora-cli --help # Outputs a list of command-line options.
-    ./src/firo-cli help # Outputs a list of RPC commands when the daemon is running.
+    ./src/privora-cli help # Outputs a list of RPC commands when the daemon is running.

 Using Qt Creator as IDE
 ------------------------
-You can use Qt Creator as an IDE, for bitcoin development.
+You can use Qt Creator as an IDE, for privora development.
 Download and install the community edition of [Qt Creator](https://www.qt.io/download/).
 Uncheck everything except Qt Creator during the installation process.